Corporate Governance System

 Status of audits of the Audit & Supervisory Committee

-The Audit & Supervisory Committee engages in information exchanges and coordination regarding compliance and risk management by attending meetings such as those of the Board of Directors and the Compliance and Risk Management Committee, while also ensuring and enhancing the effectiveness of internal controls by engaging in information exchanges and coordination, as necessary, with the Internal Audit Office and the Accounting Auditor on the results of audits of internal controls over financial reporting.
+The Audit and Supervisory Committee exchanges information and collaborates on compliance and risk management through meetings of the Board of Directors and the Compliance and Risk Management Committee, and exchanges information and collaborates with the Internal Audit Office and the Accounting Auditor as necessary with respect to the results of audits of internal controls concerning financial reporting to ensure and improve the effectiveness of internal controls.

 Status of internal audits